National Girl Child Day 2020: Current Theme, History and Significance

 “Daughters are ANGLES sent from above to fill our HEART with unending LOVE”

-Rights of National Girl Child in India
+Rights of a Girl Child in India

-Various schemes are mentioned by the Government of India to make the living status of girl child better.
+Various schemes are mentioned by the Government of India to make the living status of the girl child better.
 Some of the schemes are as follows:

 - Child marriages of the girls are restricted now.

-- To save girl child a scheme namely "Save the Girl Child" has been introduced by the government.
+- To save a girl child a scheme namely "Save the Girl Child" has been introduced by the government.

 - Free and compulsory education for both boys and girls till 14 years of age has improved the education of girl child.

-- To fight with malnutrition, high illiteracy, poverty and infant mortality in the society, antenatal care has been made necessary for all the pregnant women.
+- To fight with malnutrition, high illiteracy, poverty and infant mortality in the society, antenatal care has been made necessary for all pregnant women.

 - Many Laws are made by the Government like Anti-Sati, Anti-MTP to make women get employment and status to the Women.